 - The data on SD card are stored with the following hierarchy: - CONFIG.CSV ..
 This is system configuration file.
 Do not modify it, unless you perfectly know what you are doing.
-It the file is missing, e.g. on a newly formatted SD card, the system uses the factory default settings and the file is then stored for the next use.

-- F000 F999 ..
+If the file is missing, e.g. on a newly formatted SD card, the system uses the factory default settings and the file is then stored for the next use. - F000 F999 ..
 These are named folders storing your series data. - Fxxx/DATA00.CSV Fxxx/DATA99.CSV ..
-These are files each storing one series data. - All files on the card use CSV (Comma Separated Values) format and can be easily imported to your personal computer. - The device supports FAT16 and FAT32 file systems on standard SD and SDHC cards.
-You can name your card arbitrarily.
+These are files each storing one series data.